Troubleshooting Common WordPress Login Issues | HostGator Support

 File permissions

-Every file of your website has file permissions that grant different levels of access.
+Every file on your website has file permissions that grant different levels of access.
 If you changed your file permissions, you might have incorrectly set up permissions on your wp-login.php file and/or wp-admin folder.

 To check your file permissions:

 1. Connect to your FTP client or cPanel.
+(See options above on how to log into your cPanel).

 2. Click the File Manager icon.